Tatsuya-Nonogaki/export-ADData/README.md

 `Compare-ADCSV.ps1` is one more additional PowerShell script designed to compare two CSVs of users or groups exported from Active Directory.
 This is useful for verifying before and after the import.

+`Check-ADUserPassword.ps1` is a tiny utility to check whether the user's password is set as expected.

 ## Features
 ### Export-ADData
 - Export AD Users and Groups to a pair of CSV files.